 So many options.
 I have been suckered into at least 4 different options over the years and ultimately landed on the MSR Dualist set that I was given back when I started getting myself ready for outdoor adventures.
 I can store my MSR Pocket Rocket, a small canister of fuel, matches/lighter and even camp soap inside the cookpot and it’s about the size of a large grapefruit.
 The set has gotten even more efficient in size and configuration but why mess with what works.
 Again, I could go lighter if I wanted to start honing down to being an ultralight hiker.
 But I’m not interested in hiking 20 miles a day.

 For car camping I use the same set up for the most part.
-This last Christmas I was gifted a Lodge Dutch Oven, which I need to try out soon and report back on.
+I was gifted a Lodge Dutch Oven, which I need to try when I’ve got some extra time in one place for a few days.
 I’m very excited to car camp with the man or my girlfriends and try it out.
 There have been many a Scout camp where the best meal came from the dark depths of a dutch oven.